rachelbellavia/IS590OM-USWNT/2009Data/USWNT/Playerdata_csv.md

 All content was gathered from the [U.S. Soccer] (https://ussoccer.com) website.
 Copyrighted content belongs solely to U.S. soccer.

-The roster list for 2018 was taken from the [U.S. Soccer Stats Page](https://www.ussoccer.com/womens-national-team/stats/2018-statistics).
+The roster list for 2009 was taken from the [U.S. Soccer Stats Page](https://www.ussoccer.com/womens-national-team/stats/2009-statistics).
 This page presents stats for each player who appeared in a game for the USWNT in a given year.

 Biographical data for each player was taken from their bio page on the U.S. Soccer website.
 An example biography page can be seen [here for Megan Rapinoe](https://www.ussoccer.com/players/r/megan-rapinoe).

 ## Semantic Contents

-This file contains basic biographical content for each player who appeared in a game for the U.S. Women's National Team in 2018.
+This file contains basic biographical content for each player who appeared in a game for the U.S. Women's National Team in 2009.
 This data is used to identify players and identify commonalities or trends among players.

-Data was originally collected in January 2019.
+Data was originally collected in May 2019.

 ## Collection Process